RNH-Ts/hr-attrition-analysis/README.md

 - Linear correlation analysis shows no strong relationships with attrition, reinforcing earlier findings that attrition is not driven by simple linear effects
 - Feature importance varies by model, reflecting differences in how each method captures structure in the data
 - In the Random Forest model specifically:
-  - **WorkLifeStress** and **OverTime** appear among the most influential predictors
+  - WorkLifeStress and OverTime appear among the most influential predictors
   - Compensation-related features (e.g., MonthlyIncome, Income per Experience) also rank highly despite weak linear correlations
 -  EDA-only patterns (department, age, marital status) appear visually strong but are less predictive once modeled jointly

-This notebook highlights that attrition drivers are **model-dependent and non-linear**, and that no single feature dominates across all analytical perspectives.
+This notebook highlights that attrition drivers are model-dependent and non-linear, and that no single feature dominates across all analytical perspectives.

 ---
 ## Model Performance